 - Click on any recipe and a preview will pop up below the meal plan where you can click to see the full recipes and also adjust servings (changes shopping list output).

-- Use the Print Recipes button or Print Meal Plan button to print all of the recipes or the calendar view of the plan.
+- Use the Print Recipes button or Print Collection button to print all of the recipes or the calendar view of the plan.

-- Click on “generate shopping list” and then the check mark and a shopping list containing all of the ingredients for all 7 days will appear below the meal plan.
+- Click on “shopping list” and then select your options to generate a shopping list for any or all of the days on the plan.

 - You can modify the shopping list after you have generated it by deleting things you may already have, adding additional things you may need, and modifying quantities.

 - Use the “save” button at the bottom of the shopping list and then right click the link at the bottom of the list to copy it and send it to yourself or anyone else.

 - Use the print button to print the shopping list.

 If you like this idea but not necessarily the meals in this plan (or you want to make more like this), you can easily use our website or many other resources to make your own time-saving family meal plan.
 Here are the basic steps I used to make this:

 👉 Start with 1 or 2 simple meals such as the meals in our “1-2-3 Eat!” category.
 The best kind of meals to start with just involve a popular and versatile meat option with easy sides.
 You don’t even need a recipe.
 You can just do grilled chicken with steamed veggies and grilled pork chops with sweet potatoes and salad.
 Any meal like that will work well for days 1 and 2.

 👉 Now, based on the meat(s) you chose for days 1 and 2, search recipes to find meals that use the same meat(s) for days 3-6 (and even beyond if you wish).
 You can actually use the advanced search feature in our website to search by ingredient and bring up all of the recipes in our site that use that meat!